*Updated March 31, 2021

 Maybe not tricks, but here are tips:

 - Most local health departments are vaccinating residents who live OR WORK in their jurisdiction.
 And some health departments (e.g., Long Beach) are rolling out vaccines faster than others.
-So if you’re a teacher who lives in Torrance and works in Long Beach, you could be vaccinated now while your colleagues who work down the street are still waiting.

 - Follow your local health department’s social media, and turn on your notifications.
 LA DPH has tweeted when new appointment times were made available.
 Orange County, San Bernardino, Riverside, Kern County, and Santa Barbara health departments are all tweeting almost daily.